 When is an FBC test done?

-- to help diagnose infection
+- help diagnose infection

-- to help diagnose blood disorders
+- help diagnose blood disorders

-- to investigate abnormal bleeding or clotting.
+- investigate abnormal bleeding or clotting.

 You do not need to do anything before having this test.

-How is the sample collected for testing
+How is the sample collected for an FBC test?

-A blood sample is taken by a needle placed in a vein in the arm.
+A blood sample is taken by a needle placed in a vein in your arm.
 An elastic band is wrapped around your upper arm.
 It may feel tight for a few seconds.
 You may feel nothing at all from the needle, or you may feel a small brief sting or pinch.
 The blood sample is collected in a tube, which is sent to the laboratory for analysis.
 Read more about blood tests.

-- Low haemoglobin – indicates anaemia, which has a number of possible causes, including iron deficiency, internal bleeding or a poor diet.
+- Low haemoglobin indicates anaemia, which has a number of possible causes, including iron deficiency, internal bleeding or a poor diet.